-English 28- Intermediate Reading and
+English 28- Intermediate Reading and Composition

-Composition
+English 363- ESL for Academic Purposes III

-English 31- Composition and Critical Reading English 101- College Reading and Composition
+English 101- College Reading and Composition

 Journalism 101- Collecting and Writing News

-B. Mathematics Competency requirements may be met by:
+- B. Mathematics Competency requirements may be met by: - 1.
 Completion of one of the following courses (or its equivalent at another college) with a grade of C or better:

-Mathematics 113 and 114, 115, 116, or any higher level mathematics course with a prerequisite of Mathematics 115 or its equivalent

-Electronics 10, 12, 14

-General Engineering Technology 121
+Mathematics 113 and 114, 115, 116, or any higher level mathematics course with a prerequisite of Mathematics 115 or its equivalent Electronics 10, 12, 14 General Engineering Technology 121 Statistics 1

-Statistics 1